ItsZeusBro/FileInteractionModel/README.md

 ## Abstract Api
-This abstract api is useful until we have a Virtual IO Language wrapper
+This abstract api will use pure fist highlevel functions to enable this

               fist.pre(